-Brent A. Wilkes is the National Executive Director for the League of United Latin American Citizens this country's largest and oldest Hispanic organization.
-Wilkes manages the operations of the LULAC National organization with primary focus on national policy and legislative advocacy, membership development, program development, and resource development.
+Brent A. Wilkes is the Chief Executive Officer for the League of United Latin American Citizens this country's largest and oldest Hispanic organization.
+Wilkes manages the operations of the LULAC National organization regarding national policy, legislative advocacy, program development, and resource development.

 A graduate of Dartmouth College in 1988, Wilkes majored in Government and Philosophy and studied Spanish in Morelia, Mexico.
 He has worked in various capacities for LULAC since 1988 including Special Projects Coordinator, Resource Developer, and Director of Policy & Development.
-He went to work for the LULAC National Office in 1996 and assumed the newly created position of National Executive Director in April of 1997.
+He joined the LULAC National Office in 1996 and assumed the newly created position of National Executive Director in April of 1997.

-As the LULAC National Executive Director, Wilkes is working hard to improve the quality of life for Hispanic Americans by guiding LULAC on its way to becoming a million-member organization with extensive legislative, public policy, and service activities in Hispanic communities throughout the United States.
+As the LULAC Chief Executive Officer, Wilkes works to improve the quality of life for Hispanic Americans by guiding the organization’s extensive legislative, public policy, and service activities in Hispanic communities throughout the United States and Puerto Rico.

 Brent and his wife are proud parents of two boys.